CASKTH/Borehole_modelisation/README.md

 - The layer instantiation, function of n size of u(t)[x]
 - Ploting of the solution

-Note
+Note :
-We are modelizing a U-Tube Borehole
+We are modelizing a U-Tube case-B Borehole

 <p align="center">
 <img src="BHE.PNG"/>